Hire in Switzerland

 - company car

 Visas and Foreign Workers

 Residence Permits / Work Permits

-EU/EFTA nationals enjoy priority in the event of authorization to access the Swiss labour market:
+- EU/EFTA nationals enjoy priority in the event of authorization to access the Swiss labor market:

-Citizens of EU/EFTA member states do not require a residence permit to take up employment with a company in Switzerland for a period of up to three months per calendar year.
+- Citizens of EU/EFTA member states are not required to obtain a residence permit to assume employment with a company in Switzerland for a period of up to three months per calendar year.

-Gainful employment lasting longer than three months per calendar year is subject to issuance of a work permit.
-Work permits are issued upon presentation of proof of employment (employment contract).
-Work permits are valid for the whole of Switzerland and entitle the holder to change jobs and occupations.
+- Gainful employment lasting longer than three months per calendar year is subject to issuance of a work permit.
+Work permits will be issued upon presentation of proof of employment, such as an employment contract.
+Work permits are valid for the hole geography of Switzerland and allow the holder to switch jobs and occupations.
 The period of validity of work permits depends on the duration of employment.

 If the application is accepted, it will be forwarded to the Federal Office for Migration (FOM) for approval.
 The FOM will then notify the parties and the cantonal authorities of its decision, but this decision does not constitute authorisation to enter Switzerland.

-If a third-country national requires a visa, the cantonal migration authorities will send a visa clearance certificate via e-mail to the Swiss diplomatic/consular mission in the person’s home country for them to obtain the visa there.
+If a third-country national requires a visa, the cantonal migration authorities will send a visa clearance certificate via e-mail to the Swiss diplomatic or consular mission in the person’s home country for them to obtain the visa there.

 Within 14 days at the latest after arrival and before taking up employment, the foreign national will need to register at the Residents’ Registry Office through the local cantonal migration offices in the place where they are living.
 They then get their Swiss residence permit and are allowed to live and work in Switzerland.